infrable-io/infrable-io/site/content/team/nickolas-kraus.md

 weight: 1
 ---

-Nickolas Kraus is an experienced Software Engineer and founder at Infrable.
+Nickolas Kraus is an experienced Software Engineer and founder of Infrable.